 4. Join the session

 Sessions will be open 15 minutes before the scheduled start each session.
-Plan to join a session at that time to ensure everything is set up.
+Plan to join a session at that time via the IETF Datatracker agenda to ensure everything is set up.

 IN PERSON CHAIRS:

-- plug their laptop into the Ethernet drop available at the Chairs table if possible (USB adapters will be available); the IETF meeting Wi-Fi network should work if it is not possible to connect via Ethernet
+- PLUG your laptop into the Ethernet drop available at the Chairs table if possible (USB adapters will be available); the IETF meeting Wi-Fi network should work if it is not possible to connect via Ethernet

-Note: There is no need for in-person chairs to connect to the in-room projectors; for example, session slides will be shared via Meetecho.
+In-person chairs SHOULD NOT connect to the in-room projectors.
+Session slides will be shared via Meetecho.

 If an in-person chair does not have a laptop they can use for a session, a Chromebook can be requested from the Secretariat in advance or onsite via email to: email@example.com.